Rainmire/umbrella/README.md

 ## Moments

 The key feature of Umbrella is the Moments component.
+Moments allow parents to keep up to date with their children's activities

+**Teacher Functionality**

 Using moments, teachers can post live updates about their class, which parents can see immediately.
 Teachers can assign moments to particular children in their class and selectively notify only the parents of those children.

-Parents with multiple are able to switch between their children and fetch the corresponding moments.
+INSERT GIF HERE

+**Dynamic Loading**

+Umbrella offers fast and responsive rendering by loading only the moments that it needs.

+INSERT GIF HERE

 ## Google Authentication